 We have more extensive studies for CBD and the blood-brain barrier but what about the mouth?

 Here's a study on CBD's effect on harmful bacteria in the mouth:

 Cannabinoids have the potential to be used as an effective antibacterial agent against dental plaque-associated bacteria.

 Interestingly, occasionally CBD will accompany a "burn" right behind the tonsils which we can only interpret as a reaction to infection.
 It's rare but definitely there.
 We looked at it here.

 As for our skin barrier, the endocannabinoid system is deeply integrated.

 We'll focus down on CBD and psoriasis directly below but let's turn to the immune system.

 Once the signal has gone out for rogue bacteria (or keratinocytes in disguise), the immune system is the next shoe to drop with psoriasis.

-We have to introduce our immune settings...TH1 and TH2.
+We have to introduce two key immune settings...TH1 and TH2.